ChrisCarleton/BottomTime-Core/docs/Users.md

 #### Message Body
 The message body must contain a valid [UserProfile](#userprofile-object) object containing the new profile information.
-Fields that are omitted will be cleared (their values will be removed.)
-A **PATCH** route would be ideal here but it does not exist yet.
+Fields that are set to null will be cleared (their values will be removed.)
+Fields that are omitted will be left unchanged.

 The **memberSince**, **divesLogged**, and **bottomTimeLogged** fields are considered read-only.
 Their values may be included in the **UserProfile** object but their values will be ignored.